top of page

 Once you’ve established one strong partnership, why not use the lessons you’ve learned to connect with one or more additional partners who might add even more overlooked talent, skills, and diversity to your talent pool?

 Adding partners can allow you to expand your geographical reach and increase the number of referrals you receive.
 For example, Mandee Polonsky of Northwestern Medicine has tapped multiple partners and geographies for help with recruitment for entry level positions.
-Mandee reports, “A major source of referrals comes from the Chicago Cook Workforce Partnership, and we've also had great success with partners like Cara Collective and Skills for Chicagoland’s Future.
+Mandee reports, “A major source of referrals comes from The Chicago Cook Workforce Partnership, and we've also had great success with partners like Cara Collective and Skills for Chicagoland’s Future.
 We're active in neighborhoods like Bronzeville, collaborating with organizations like Teamwork Englewood and Bright Star.”

 Engaging with additional partners that focus on developing particular skills can help you fill critical gaps.
 Tom Vranas of Zentro Internet has called on specific partners to recruit the talent he needs across various roles.